AnushaDhaundiyal/Social-Media-Sentiment-Analysis/README.md

-# Social-Media-Sentiment-Analysis

-Social Media has opened a whole new world for people around the globe.People are just a click away from getting huge chunk of information.
-With information comes people’s opinion and with this comes the positive and negative outlook of people regarding a topic.
-Sometimes this also results into bullying and passing on hate comments about someone or something.
+# Social Media Sentiment Analysis

+<p align = justify>Social media sentiment analysis is a technique used to determine the emotional tone behind a series of words, used to gain an understanding of the attitudes, opinions, and emotions expressed in online mentions.
+This process involves analyzing data from social media platforms such as Twitter, Facebook, Instagram, and others to gauge public sentiment on various topics, brands, events, or product</p>

+<p align = justify> </p>